4 the Jewel N U Global 501(c)3

 Having important phone numbers nearby for you and your children.
 Numbers to have are the police, hotlines, friends and the local shelter.

 Friends or neighbors you could tell about the abuse.
 Ask them to call the police if they hear angry or violent noises.
 If you have children, teach them how to dial 911.
 Make up a code word that you can use when you need help.
+How to get out of your home safely.
+Practice ways to get out.

 Safer places in your home where there are exits and no weapons.
 If you feel abuse is going to happen try to get your abuser to one of these safer places.